itfanr/ros2-wiki/Overview-of-ROS-2-concepts.md

 ## Client Libraries
 ROS client libraries allow nodes written in different programming languages to communicate.
-The following client libraries are maintained by the ROS 2 team: rclcpp = C++ client library rclpy = Python client library
+The following client libraries are maintained by the ROS 2 team:
+- rclcpp = C++ client library
+- rclpy = Python client library

+Additionally, other client libraries have been developed by the ROS community.
-Underneath all client libraries use the common core rcl.
+Underneath, client libraries use the common core rcl.
 See the [[ROS 2 Client Libraries]] article for more details.

 ## Discovery
 Discovery of nodes happens automatically through the underlying middleware of ROS 2.
 It can be summarized as follows:
 1. When a node is started, it advertises its presence to other nodes on the network with the same ROS domain (set with the ROS_DOMAIN_ID environment variable).
 Nodes respond to this advertisement with information about themselves so that the appropriate connections can be made and the nodes can communicate.
 2. Nodes periodically advertise their presence so that connections can be made with new-found entities, even after the initial discovery period.
 3. Nodes advertise to other nodes when they go offline.